Jean-Luc Thunevin and Murielle Andraud

 Tasted four times - last time in August 2019.
 Consistent notes.
 Beautifully composed wine, ripe berries, splendid balance, chewy, complex, fine concentration and length.
 Fabulous effort despite Merlot not really achieving full ripeness.
 One of the best wines in Saint-Emilion in this vintage, that's for sure.

 Tasted in August 2019.
-Slightly liquorice, rather light, fruity, varm vintage as fruit displays heated flavours I believe this vintage won't make old bones here.
+Slightly liquorice, rather light, fruity, warm vintage as fruit displays heated flavours I believe this vintage won't make old bones here.

 Tasted in August 2019.
 Fruit drops, nice concentration and intensity, good structure and complexity, very good balance, smooth fruity finish.
-Fine effort for the vintage.
+A fine effort for the vintage.

 Tasted in August 2019.
 I was surprised how well this vintage showed when compared to 2000!
-Potent with lot of tasty fruit and ripe tannin, complex and fresh, fine complexity and length.
+Potent with a lot of tasty fruit and ripe tannin, complex and fresh, fine complexity and length.
 Smooth and fruity finish.
-Fabulous effort, no doubt about it!
+A fabulous effort, no doubt about it!

 Tasted in August 2019.
-Some grapes in this vintage came from accuired property in 1999, Bel-Air Ouÿ in Saint-Etienne de Lisse, neighbor to Fleur Cardinale.
+Some grapes in this vintage came from the acquired property in 1999, Bel-Air Ouÿ in Saint-Etienne de Lisse, neighbour to Fleur Cardinale.
 Concentrated and rough, could have benefitted from more ripeness.
 Slightly dry tannin.
 I'm not convinced it'll age and get better.

 Tasted in August 2019.
 Oaky.
 Merlot didn't do well on Right Bank and hadn't reached full ripeness.
 Lacks freshness and complexity.

 Tasted in August 2019.
-Gentle and elegant wine, tasty and well.balanced.
+A gentle and elegant wine, tasty and well.balanced.
 Complex with fine structure and smooth finish.
 Well-made.

 Tasted in August 2019.
 Rough edges, tannin is strong and acidity is strong as well.
 Some time is required here to soften the edges.

 Tasted in August 2019.
-This vintage in Bordeaux followed the frost affected 1991, but 1992 wasn't been blesed by good weather at all.
-However this wine was still alive, but tannic and a bit rustic and otherwise OK.
+This vintage in Bordeaux followed the frost affected 1991, but 1992 wasn't been blessed by good weather at all.
+However, this wine was still alive, but tannic and a bit rustic and otherwise OK.
 Some of the other participants in the tasting were convinced that this bottle was corked, I did disagree on that.

 Tasted in August 2019.
-Not clean flavours in my opinion, this wine was probably chaptalized, still alive to be honest, a bit jammy.
-OK one.
+Not clean flavours, in my opinion, this wine was probably chaptalized, still alive to be honest, a bit jammy.
+OK, one.
 However, the terrible spring frost didn't have any negative effect here.
-First vintage of Valandraud.
+The first vintage of Valandraud.